cstiago/delugerpg-cheats/README.md

 # DelugeRPG Cheats

-DelugeRPG is a 2D Pokémon-based fan-made browser game that consists on walking around maps, battling and capturing Pokémons.
+Cheats written for DelugeRPG, a 2D Pokémon-based fan-made browser game that consists on walking around maps, battling and capturing Pokémons.

-The cheats are userscripts (JavaScript programs that modify web pages) and can be used through userscript managers, such as [Tampermonkey](https://www.tampermonkey.net/).
+They can be used through userscript managers, such as [Tampermonkey](https://www.tampermonkey.net/).

-## Tampermonkey
+## Disclaimer

-Userscript manager available as a browser extension.

-To get it running, it's first necessary to go through a few steps:

-1. Install Tampermonkey in your browser
-2. Open the extension panel
-3. Access *Dashboard*
-4. Select the tab *[+]* to the left of *Installed Userscripts*
-5. Paste the code of chosen userscript
-6. Press `Ctrl+S` to save it or click on *File* and then *Save*
-7. You're done!

-Toggle the userscripts on or off as needed.
+The purpose of this project is based solely on studying concepts and should NOT be used as a way to gain unfair advantages in the game.

 ## Cheats